Universal-Team/db/docs/_ds/nds-bootstrap.md

   <ul>

-  <li>If you''ve dumped your trimmed ROM using a previous version of GodMode9<strong>i</strong>,
+  <li>If you''ve dumped your trimmed ROM using either GodMode9 or a previous version
-  please redump using <a href="https://github.com/DS-Homebrew/GodMode9i/releases/tag/v2.7.0">v2.7.0</a>, in order for cloneboot to work.</li>
+  of GodMode9<strong>i</strong>, please redump using <a href="https://github.com/DS-Homebrew/GodMode9i/releases/tag/v2.7.0">v2.7.0</a>, in order for cloneboot to work.</li>

   </ul>